atbcb/ICTTestingBaseline/docs/10Flashing.md

 ## Tools Necessary
 * Visual inspection
-* The PITS (Pie in the Sky) Flash Area favelet
+* The PITS (Pie in the Sky) Flash Area favelet (displays the "small safe area" for specified display sizes)
-* The PITS Flashing favelet
+* The PITS Flashing favelet (marks up elements with flicker frequency information)

 ## Limitations, Assumptions, or Exceptions
 * Limitations:  This test does not consider the actual flicker rate resulting from the computer or hardware.